-The ‘flipped classroom’ is quite different from traditional classrooms.
-It is a form of blended learning which encompasses the use of technology.
-In the flipped classroom, the students first study the topic by themselves at home, typically using video lessons created by the teacher.
+The ‘flipped classroom’ differs from the traditional model in many respects.
+In the flipped classroom, the students first study topics by themselves at home.
 In the classroom, the pupils then try to apply the knowledge by solving problems, doing practical work or initiating discussions.
-So far this form of teaching has been successfully implemented in science subjects such as chemistry and maths.

 Prof. Christian Spannagel of the Pädagogische Hochschule Heidelberg described this method and its useful applications in his keynote speech at the 5th School Forum, and laid the foundations for a far-ranging debate on teaching methods and the use of technology in schools.
 Peter Kosak, headmaster of the Maria-Ward-Gymnasium Augsburg also addressed the change in teaching style that accompanies mobile learning as he described his experiences with an iPad class.
 His engaging speech raised great interest among more than 200 participating teachers and headmasters.

 Jürgen Schlieszeit then introduced a broader range of concrete uses for tablets, smartboards and smartphones in the classroom, sharing a plethora of helpful tips and tricks to make teachers' lives easier with modern tools.
 Benjamin Hertz, speaking for the European Schoolnet, which works in co-operation with NEC Display Solutions, confirmed and complemented his fellow speakers' experiences.